cmstas/Software/pdfutils/README.md

 Note: this takes wildcards too.

 ### addingutils.py
+Or let's say that someone asks you to go through all your plots and add, say, some arxiv label because it's trivial to do that when your plots are made with several different macros, right???
+That's where this comes in.

 This one is more manual since there's more customization.
 Note that you may need a CMSSW environment since pyROOT is used.
 Edit the file to have the proper root object to overlay.